Revisiting the de Rham-Witt complex

 are isomorphisms when $R$ is a polynomial algebra over $\F_p$ (on the left because the divided Frobenius $W \Omega^{\ast}_{R} \rightarrow \eta_p W \Omega^{\ast}_{R}$ is an isomorphism, and on the right because of Theorem \ref{maintheoC}). \end{proof}

-\begin{remark} For any commutative $\F_p$-algebra $R$, the derived de Rham-Witt complex $LW\Omega_R$ provides a lift to $\Z_p$ of the derived de Rham complex $L\Omega_R$.
+\begin{remark} For any commutative $\F_p$-algebra $R$, the derived de~Rham--Witt complex $LW\Omega_R$ provides a lift to $\Z_p$ of the derived de~Rham complex $L\Omega_R$.
 In particular, if $R$ is not a local complete intersection, then $LW\Omega_R$ potentially has cohomology in infinitely many negative (cohomological) degrees; for instance, this holds if $R$ itself admits a lift to $\Z_p$ with a lift of Frobenius (by \cite[Theorem 1.5]{BhattTorsion}).
-By virtue of Remark \ref{labelremark}, we can identify the saturated de Rham-Witt complex $\WOmega^{\ast}_{R}$ with the colimit of the diagram
+By virtue of Remark \ref{labelremark}, we can identify the saturated de~Rham--Witt complex $\WOmega^{\ast}_{R}$ with the colimit of the diagram

 computed in the $\infty$-category $\ddhp$.
 It follows that the formation of this direct limit has the effect of killing the cohomology of $L W \Omega_{R}$ in negative degrees. \end{remark}